Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/01/embracing-typescript-strict-mode.md

 TypeScript has had the `strict` compiler option for a while now.
 It enables several more stringent checks, including two of my favourites: `noImplicitAny` and `strictNullChecks`.
 My summary of strict mode would be this…

-> “If using TypeScript is better than using plain JavaScript because of the compiler warnings, why wouldn’t you want to turn the compiler warnings dial up to ten?”
+> If using TypeScript is better than using plain JavaScript because of the compiler warnings, why wouldn’t you want to turn the compiler warnings dial up to ten?

 Note: I have generalised some of my thoughts about TypeScript types under the phrase “honest code”.
 This article concerns honest code when working with DOM queries.
 I have another article that talks about [using TypeScript types honestly](/2018/02/apply-typescript-types-honestly/).